Super Fuzz: Plot

 Once the information is obtained, Dave and Dunlop proceed out to sea to find the Barracuda.
 Going aboard alone, Dunlop finds the printing press and the latest stash of dud money, but is knocked out by Torpedo's men, who lock him into a freezer and then sink the trawler to destroy the evidence.
 Upon his return to police headquarters, Dave is arrested following a trumped-up accusation by Rosie, who also makes sure that he keeps seeing something red to prevent his escape from prison.
 Dave is put on death row for murder, but his powers thwart the first three attempts to execute him.

-Despite Rosie's last-ditch attempt to ensure Dave's demise by having a bouquet of red roses left in the execution chamber, Dave finally manages to escape prison and jumps into the sea, where he swims to the Barracuda.
-Once he finds Dunlop aboard, alive but frozen stiff, he uses a borrowed piece of bubblegum to create a balloon, and both men rise out of the ocean and float back to the city.
+Despite Rosie's last-ditch attempt to ensure Dave's demise, Dave finally escapes prison, jumps into the sea and swims to the Barracuda.
+Once he finds Dunlop aboard, alive but frozen stiff, he uses a piece of bubblegum to create a balloon, and both men rise out of the ocean and float back to the city.
 Having heard of Dave's escape, Torpedo and Rosie prepare to flee with Evelyn as their hostage.
-Dave manages to intercept them by jumping onto their amphibian aircraft and redirecting it to an airfield where the police are waiting.
+Dave intercepts them by jumping onto their amphibian aircraft and redirecting it to an airfield where the police are waiting.
 Finally convinced of the validity of Dave's powers, Dunlop confidently jumps off the balloon while Dave races to save him.
 At the last instant, he manages to catch Dunlop (though in the process they wind up plunging through the earth and straight up to China), and both return safe and sound to prepare for Dave's and Evelyn's wedding.
 However, Evelyn, still reluctant to have a super-powered husband, has decided to have the last word in the matter by having her hair dyed red.